 Other watches regarding flooding, tornadoes or other hazards will be issued with detailed information.

 Tracking a Hurricane

 Time to bust out your inner geek!
 Like I mentioned earlier this is one of my favorite parts of hurricane season.
-This is also a great opportunity for some fabulous family science and history lessons, since you can track old famous storms just like the live ones.
-It’s really easy to do.
+This is also a great opportunity for some fabulous family science and history lessons since you can track famous old storms just like the live ones.
+It’s easy to do.